HenrikSamuelsson/reading-intro-to-programming-with-cpp-for-engineers/chapter-01/exercise-01/pcppe-ch01-ex01.md

 return a
 ```

-(Modulo is the remainder when dividing two numbers.
-For example 25 divided by 7 would yield 3 as the whole part and a remainder of 4.)
+Modulo in the above pseudo code is the remainder when dividing two numbers.

+For example 25 modulo 7 is 4, because 25 divided by 7 would yield 3 as the whole part and a remainder of 4.

+Another way to grasp the modulo concept is the fact that 7 times 3 is 21 and if we add 4 we get 25, hence 25 modulo 7 is 4.

 ## (a)

-The Euclidean algorithm can be used to calculate manually.
-Below is an example to calculate the GCD for a = 255 and b = 221 by iteratively doing the calculations inside the while part.
+The Euclidean algorithm can be used manually below is an example to calculate the GCD for a = 255 and b = 221 by iteratively doing the calculations inside the while part.

 ```txt
 Iteration 1: